Raquel Welch: Marriages and relationships

 Welch married her high school sweetheart, James Welch, in Las Vegas on May 8, 1959.
 They had two children, Damon (born November 6, 1959) and Tahnee (born December 26, 1961).
-The couple separated in 1962 and divorced in 1964; she retained Welch's surname until her death in 2023.
+The couple separated in 1962 and divorced in 1964; she retained the surname Welch for the rest of her life.

-She married publicist Patrick Curtis in Paris on February 14, 1967 (Valentine's Day), and divorced him on January 6, 1972.
-Curtis later blabbed to the tabloids that Welch got an abortion during their marriage.
+She married publicist Patrick Curtis in Paris on February 14, 1967, and they divorced on January 6, 1972.
+Curtis later said to the tabloid newspapers that Welch had had an abortion during their marriage.
+Spanish media reported that during the shooting of 100 Rifles in Spain in 1968, Welch, while married to Curtis, had a relationship with Spanish actor Sancho Gracia, who had a small role in the film, and that Welch's husband, upon finding out about the affair, chased Gracia at gunpoint through the hotel where they were staying in Aguadulce.

 Subsequent boyfriends included football player Joe Namath, producer Robert Evans and comedian Freddie Prinze.

 On July 5, 1980, she married producer André Weinfeld in Cabo San Lucas.
-In early February 1983, while vacationing in Mustique, Welch suffered a miscarriage at three months pregnant.
+In early February 1983, while vacationing in Mustique, Welch suffered a miscarriage three months into her pregnancy.
 Her marriage to Weinfeld ended in August 1990.

-In 1996, after keeping a low romantic profile for several years, she dated former British boxing champion Gary Stretch, who was younger than both of Welch's children.
+In 1996, after keeping a low romantic profile for several years, she dated former British boxing champion Gary Stretch, who was younger than Welch's children.

-Welch wed Richie Palmer, owner of Mulberry Street Pizzeria, on July 17, 1999, at her home in Beverly Hills.
-Palmer, who had one son from a previous marriage, broke off his engagement with actress Cathy Moriarty to pursue Welch in October 1997.
-The pair separated in August 2003 and divorced a year later.
+Richie Palmer, co-owner of Mulberry Street Pizzeria, who had one son from a previous marriage, broke off his engagement with business partner and actress Cathy Moriarty to pursue Welch in October 1997.
+In July 17, 1999, they married at her home in Beverly Hills; they separated in August 2003 and divorced a year later.

 In 2011, Welch told Elle magazine she would not remarry.
-Her last relationship of record, during the early-to-mid-2010s, was with American Idol producer Nigel Lythgoe.
+Her last known relationship, during the early-to-mid-2010s, was with American Idol producer Nigel Lythgoe.

+Religion

+Welch was Presbyterian, the religion of her childhood, and had said, "I remembered the wonderful sense of peace I'd felt when sitting under the protection and grace of my mother's faith."
+She was a faithful member of Calvary Presbyterian Church, a Presbyterian Church in America (PCA) congregation in Glendale, which she described as a "beautiful little church" where the people "weren't Hollywood types.
+They were modest, unassuming, cheerful and friendly.
+They welcomed me."
+Welch said her faith helped her after the death of her mother, a devout Presbyterian, and her sister's recovery from cancer.